pointermess/FlexASM-Compiler/FlexApplication Excutable Binary Structure.md

 ## Header

 The header gives the operating system / virtual machine informations about the executable file.
-As of this version only the section sizes are specifed but in the future it will contain resources aswell as linked code.
+As of this version only the section sizes are specifed but in the future it will contain resources aswell as entries to shared code.

 #### FileType Information

 To specify a FlexApplication Binary it is required to add 5 bytes to the beginning of the file.
-The first 3 bytes consist of the ASCII chars ``FAE`` which stands for "FlexApplication Executable"which are followed by two zero-bytes ``0x00 0x00``.
+The first 3 bytes consist of the ASCII chars ``FAE`` which stands for "FlexApplication Executable" which are followed by two zero-bytes ``0x00 0x00``, where the second zero-byte stands for the FlexApplication Executable format version.

 #### Section Informations